chrisjohnson16/astra-streaming-demo/README.md

     pulsar-admin sinks create -t snowflake --name snowflake-sink --sink-config-file <YOUR GITHUB DIR>/snowflake-sink.yaml --tenant <YOUR TENANT> -i persistent://<YOUR TENANT>/astracdc/<YOUR DATA TOPIC>
     ```

-3. Before you execute the stream, log out of Snowflake, and then log back in using username and password created while setting up Snowflake.
+3. Before you execute the stream, log out of Snowflake, and then log back in using Pulsar username and password created while setting up Snowflake.

 4. Click on `Databases` on the left side, then open `PULSAR_SCHEMA` and then `TABLES`.
 You shouldn't see any tables at this point.